angular-schule/website-articles/blog/2020-01-everything-github/README.md

 | Pro and Higher    | ✅️            | ✅️      | ✅️                    | ✅️                      |
 | Legacy paid plans | ✅️            | ❌️      | ✅️                    | ?                       |

 Please register an account on github.com, if you haven't already done so.
 **For this article, it is sufficient to use the free plan!**

+By the way, this sounds a bit like advertising.
+But we're not affiliated with GitHub in any way.
+We're just passionate GitHub users and recommend their service based on our experience.

 ## 2. A simple Angular app